scipion-em/docs/docs/developer/buildbot.rst

 ways within this connection.
 The buildmaster is always in charge, so all commands travel exclusively from the buildmaster to the worker.

-The buildmaster constist of several pieces:
+The buildmaster consists of several pieces:

 .. figure:: /docs/images/buildbot/build_master01.png